How To Run Android APK Files in Windows 10

 Setting Android SDK up to run APK files in Windows 10

-To work with APK files you will need a current version of Java on your computer as well as the Android SDK.
+One simple and direct way to run an APK file on your Windows 10 machine is to use the Android Software Development Kit (SDK).
+Like many smaller OSes, Android development is usually not done on a native machine, but rather on a larger and more powerful computer.
+To use this technique, you will need a current version of Java on your computer as well as the Android SDK.
 Download Java from here and the Android SDK from here.
 Scroll down to the bottom of the Android Studio page and select Command Line Tools.
 Unless you’re planning to create an Android app you won’t need the entire Studio package.

 - Download the package to your computer and extract to your C: drive.